-7. Equal Opportunities
+6. Equal Opportunities

 When necessary, we will put in place reasonable adjustments and provide you with additional support to help you use this Procedure.
 Such measures may involve us extending a deadline, providing a translation service or amending this Procedure.
-You should present any requests to make adjustments to the School Secretary or other person who is overseeing an investigation, either directly or through a person to whom you are comfortable speaking.
+You should present any requests to make adjustments to the Head of the LSE Legal Team or other person who is overseeing an investigation, either directly or through a third party

-8. Frivolous, Vexatious or Misleading Complaints
+7. Frivolous, Vexatious or Misleading Complaints